nbnkhanh/Automata-in-Python/README.md

 # NFA in Python
 Homework assignment for CS311 - Computational Structure (Automata and FL) course at HCMUS.

-Implementing a NFA simulation by Python.
+Implementing a NFA (nondeterministic finite automata) simulation by Python.

 Input: a NFA (epsilon-NFA) in list data type.